ashrea06/Zeek-Suricata-Inline-TAP/README.md

 ```

 > [!TIP]
-> _Lastly, we'll nmow clear the apt cache, in case this is causing any sort of conflict :_
+> _Lastly, we'll now clear the apt cache, in case this is causing any sort of conflict :_

 ```
   $ apt clean